 What Medical Practices Should Do

-- Store patients' medical records for at least five years after the most recent patient encounter, regardless of whether the patient is alive or dead.
-Providers may charge a reasonable administrative fee for copying medical records; however, the transfer of medical records cannot be delayed due to non-payment of administrative fees. more
+- Store patients' medical records for at least seven years after the most recent patient encounter, regardless of whether the patient is alive or dead.
+Providers may charge a reasonable administrative fee for copying medical records; however, the transfer of medical records cannot be delayed due to non-payment of administrative fees.
+Regulations

 - Make sure that records are still available if the practice is closed. more